 a) Revert to voice communications to notify the ATS unit of the delayed message received and to request clarification of the intent of the CPDLC message; and

 b) Respond appropriately to close the message as per the instructions of the controller.

 c) The pilot must not act on the delayed uplink message until clarification has been received from the controller.

-Aircraft without a latency timer example (Gulfstream G450)
+Aircraft without a latency timer example (Gulfstream G450 without ASC 912)

-Although Gulfstream promises a fix for this in 2019, for the sake of example here is how G450 pilots are to respond when directed to "Set max uplink delay value to xxx seconds."
+Although this was fixed in 2019 with Aircraft Service Change 912, for the sake of example here is how G450 pilots without that ASC are to respond when directed to "Set max uplink delay value to xxx seconds."

 Photo: G450 latency timer response, Gulfstream All Aircraft CPDLC Uplink Message Latency Monitor presentation.